How to Select Breast Implant Size

 3D Simulation for Exceptional Clarity

 One of the most important tools Dr. Parakh uses to help guide your decisions about breast implant size is a 3D computer simulation.
-When you provide three photos and fill in a profile, Dr. Parakh can provide Crisalix simulations based on your own body that clearly illustrate the outcomes of breast augmentation surgery with your desired breast implant sizes.
+When you provide three photos and fill in a profile, Dr. Parakh can provide Vectra simulations based on your own body that clearly illustrate the outcomes of breast augmentation surgery with your desired breast implant sizes.
 You can compare 3D models to find the option that most reflects your desired silhouette and breast size.
-Crisalix virtual simulations can provide you with assurance that your choice is best for you, enhancing your satisfaction and confidence in your procedure.
+Vectra virtual simulations can provide you with assurance that your choice is best for you, enhancing your satisfaction and confidence in your procedure.

 To move forward with your breast augmentation procedure, you can request a consultation, including a 3D consultation, with Dr. Parakh.
 Dr. Parakh holds daily private consultations and performs procedures for her patients that travel to her New Jersey office from across the United States and internationally.
 We invite you to phone our office to schedule your initial consultation with Dr. Parakh about breast augmentation.